GlennWSo/resume/ssg/content/1sw_work/multi4.md

 duration = 2022-02-01
 +++

-Developed **Multi4**, a device for taking biopsy samples for cancerdiagnostics.
+Developed **Multi4**, a device for taking biopsy samples for cancer-diagnostics.

 ###### Role & Responsibilities

-Firmware for embedded device, mechanical design, protyping and testing.
+Firmware for embedded device, mechanical design, prototyping and testing.